hyperfiddle/electric/Readme.md

 # Electric Clojure – a signals DSL for fullstack web UI, with compiler-managed network sync

-Electric (formerly known as Photon) is a **reactive and network-aware Clojure/Script DSL** that fully abstracts over client/server data sync at the programming language layer, in order to achieve **strong composition** across the frontend/backend boundary in dynamic web apps.
+Electric (formerly known as Photon) is a **reactive and network-aware Clojure/Script DSL** that fully abstracts over client/server state sync at the programming language layer, in order to achieve **strong composition** across the frontend/backend boundary in dynamic web apps.
 With Electric, backend expressions (i.e. queries) and frontend expressions (i.e. views) compose directly.
-There is no artificial network divide.
-The Electric macros will, at compile time, perform deep graph analysis of your unified program's data flow in order to transparently partition and distribute it across the client/server distributed system.
+There is no incidental network divide.
+The Electric macros will, at compile time, perform deep graph analysis of your hollistic program's data flow in order to transparently partition and distribute it across the client/server distributed system.
 There is no client/server dichotomy from the programmer's perspective.
 All IO and effects are managed.

 ![](docs/electric-explainer-5.png)

 *Figure: This is not RPC or client-side ORM.
 The Electric compiler performs deep graph analysis of your unified frontend/backend program to automatically determine the optimal network cut, and then compile it into separate client and server target programs that cooperate and anticipate each other's needs.*

 - **Fully reactive:** unlike javascript frameworks, in Electric, reactivity is built directly into the programming language itself.
 Reactive-if, reactive-for, reactive try/catch.
 When everything is reactive, it feels like nothing is reactive.
+No observables!
 No async types!
 No function coloring problem!
+De-load your mind and relax.

 - **Multi-tier**: frontend and backend are defined in the same expression, same function, same file.
 It's not code sharing, it's code *splitting*.
 Let the compiler infer the boundary from your code, instead of contorting your code — nay, your entire architecture — to fit the boundary.

 - **Network-transparent**: Electric closures close over server and client scope bindings, all in the same expression.
-The Electric compiler uses compile-time static knowledge of your source code to slice your expressions into client and server portions, right through closures, loops and deeply nested function calls.
+The Electric compiler uses compile-time static knowledge of your source code to slice your expressions into client and server portions.
+Right through closures, loops and deeply nested function calls.

+- **Strong composition:** Electric functions are true functions, they follow function laws and work at the Clojure/Script REPL.
+You have the REPL, lambda, recur, and the full undamaged composition power of Lisp.

 - **Multiplayer-native:** everything is automatically multiplayer, 0 LOC cost.